 After drinking in ‘amazing views,’ Fay and her daughter, Mihi, took a literal drink in a little stream during descent.
-One slip on a steep gradient was all it took, and the gloriously beautiful day disintegrated in a split second.
+One slip on a steep gradient was all it took, and the gloriously beautiful day disintegrated in a spit second.

 Fay had snapped her ankle.
 The climb was over.
 As Mihi was phoning for help, someone was approaching – a policeman who worked in the local rescue squad.

-“Forget anything except a helicopter,” Mike stated matter-of-factly, as he continued down the mountain to arrange a rescue, leaving behind his weight pack as a prop for Fay to prevent further sliding.
+“Forget anything except a helicopter,” Mike stated matter-of-factly, as he continued down the mountain to arrange a rescue, leaving behind his weight pack as a prop for Fay, to prevent further sliding.

 “When I was told that a helicopter would come, I decided that it wasn’t going to work.
 You can’t land a chopper under dense canopy!
 What do they think they’re going to do!”

 “Of course, I’d know best wouldn’t I!”
 Fay laughs at the memory.

 Passing Good Samaritans heading down the mountain deposited articles of clothing beside Fay as she shivered in her singlet and shorts.

 Mike and his brother re-appeared and reassured Fay that a rescue helicopter was on the way.
 “This still isn’t going to work,” she thought dubiously.